 The ACPE SIP Curriculum draws upon diverse spiritual traditions and psychological research to provide practical, usable resources to help therapists integrate spirituality into their work.
 It teaches therapists how to elicit and make therapeutic use of their clients’ spiritual perspectives and how to make ethically appropriate use of their own spiritual perspectives.

-The program consists of 10 three-hour courses, offered for continuing education credit.
+The program consists of 10 three-hour courses.
 These are:

 |Course #||Course Title||Contact Hours|

 |1||Foundations and Ethics of Spiritually Integrated Psychotherapy||3 hours|

 |4||Spiritual Interventions: Working with Spiritual Resources, Part 1||3 hours|